 The third bird banding introduces us to the Brown-Headed Cowbird and Ann’s commentary on the many, varied strategies which birds and other animals use to survive.

-If you are interested in inviting MLT naturalists to study your property in 2019, please write or call the land trust at (508) 271-7131 or info at metacometlandtrust dot org.
+If you are interested in inviting MLT naturalists to study your property, please write or call the land trust at (508) 271-7131 or info at metacometlandtrust dot org.